 Many people claim that it enhances their creativity and ability to retain information.
 People speak of memory feeling a lot clearer, intentions that were previously shrouded or confusing become apparent.
 Our innate ‘monkey mind’ is tamed through the use of a mala bracelet, enabling us to gain concentration and focus on things without instinctive distractions.

 Mala beads really shine when it comes to meditation.
-Here are a few techniques in which using mala beads is common practise:
+Here are a few techniques in which using mala beads is common to practise:

 Japa meditation utilizes mala beads as a guide for counting while the eyes remain closed.
-The guru bead is the start and finish point and the wearer will move his or her finger along the beads until they make it back around.
+The guru bead is the start and finishes point and the wearer will move his or her finger along with the beads until they make it back around.
 In Japa meditation, you tend to recite a mantra for each bead that you count.
 It uses the power of repetition to bring you into a meditative state.
-It reminds you to repeat the mantra throughout the day, not just during the practise, constantly training the mind in self-discipline.
+It reminds you to repeat the mantra throughout the day, not just during the practice, constantly training the mind in self-discipline.

 A simple way to get started with Japa meditation is to say “I am ____” and fill the blank with what you feel, or what you want to feel.
 If you want to feel a certain way, speak of it as if you already receiving the benefits of that emotion.
 You can and will trick your mind into believing it, and the good parts from that feeling will be given to you.
 This is the power of repetition and meditation at work.
 Mala beads are just the assistant to make this possible.

 Pranayama is another form of meditation commonly used with a mala bracelet.
 The beads are used to keep track of inhaling and exhaling.
 It’s a very breath-centric type of meditation, focusing on the way you take in oxygen.
-It releases built up tension and allows you to ease stress and anxiety.
-It’s been known to improve overall vitality because of the relaxing side effects of focusing on breath.
+It releases built-up tension and allows you to ease stress and anxiety.
+It’s been known to improve overall vitality because of the relaxing side effects of focusing on the breath.
 The mala beads are there to stabilize this process.

-Usually with Pranayama, you sit on the floor, back straight and upright.
+Usually, with Pranayama, you sit on the floor, back straight and upright.
 If you struggle to sit in this position for an extended period of time, then a chair is fine, or if possible, lie on your back.
 Focus on your breath and extend it so that you’re breathing in deeply and exhaling slowly but lengthily.
 Get into a rhythm that you’re comfortable with and let your breath whisk you away from the busy routine of daily life.